Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![String tree to string tree](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringTreeToStringTree.png "[String tree to string tree]")

-This extension is used to either map a string to a tree node attribute or a tree node to string attribute.
+This extension is used to either map a source attribute to a tree node attribute or a tree node attribute to a text.
 This extension is often used for csv imports where only data input as string data type is allowed but the data should result in a tree node data type.

 ### Possible data type mappings